-

 September 17, 2012 at 10:57 pm

-Unfortunately they don’t do it in contrast to Venice or Tallinn.
+Unfortunately, they don’t do it like in Venice or Tallinn.

 September 18, 2012 at 3:10 am